akabza/Victron-Energy-Modbus-Scanner/README.md

-# Victron Energy Modbus Scanner
+# Victron Energy VE.bus scanner
  Victron Energy Modbus Scanner

 This python code scans all Victron Energy modbus units (0 to 255) and shows all available registers with the corresponding (decimal) values.
 Helpful to troubleshoot Victron Energy devices.